openstack/rally/doc/source/task/index.rst

 -------------

 If same workload is run several times, some results of these runs can be compared.
-Compared metrics are ssuccess rate (percent of successful iterations) and statistics for durations.
+Compared metrics are success rate (percent of successful iterations) and statistics for durations.

 How to generate trends report